dantelepoole/functionish/README.md

 100,000 items and loop over it a million times only to conclude that a `while`-loop achieves 23,000 iterations per second while `Array.forEach()` bares reaches 20,000 iterations Are you f*ing kidding me?

-If you take issue with such measurement results, than maybe functionish programming isn't for you.
-But unless you're designing the guidance system for SpaceX's new space rocket or a priority task scheduler for the CERN Large Hadron Collider, chances are any performance issues you encounter will not be related to your chosen programming paradigm.
+If you take issue with such measurement results, or if you often need to loop over 100,000 items in a time-sensitive manner, than maybe functionish programming isn't for you.
+But unless you're designing a guidance system for SpaceX's new space rocket or a priority task scheduler for the CERN Large Hadron Collider, chances are any performance issues you encounter will not be related to your chosen programming paradigm.
 At least not in my personal experience, and I should know.
 I've underperformed all my life, and other than a latent inferiority complex I'm none the worse for it.